Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Built-in Functions & Constants.md

 <p>

 - `string` - A sequence of characters containing any characters
-- `number` - An arithmetic value, represnting as an integer or floating-point.
+- `number` - An arithmetic value, representing as an integer or floating-point.
 - `boolean` - A binary value representing as `true` or `false`.
 - `nil` - Nothingness or non-existence of a value.
 - `table` - Data structuring mechanism; collection of values that it stores, array or dictionary.